Charepo-2023/Charepo/README.md

     - User can see an overview of all their character organization folders and any unorganized characters
     - User can click on the folders to see their individual characters
 - Explore Page
     - User can see the characters that others have marked as public.
-- Search Page
-    - Users
 - Profile
     - User can customize their profile
 - Character Creation Page